Segunda Esquadra

 The Segunda Esquadra is the main police station of Bissau, the capital city of Guinea-Bissau.

 Conditions

 On 7 October 2008 several human rights violations were verified by the United Nations Peacebuilding Support Office in Guinea-Bissau.
 They consisted of inadequate facilities and lack of minimum living standards; lack of water and food.
-Several recommendations were made, these included: the adoption of mechanisms for the provision of water and food and the closure of underground detention cells.
+Several recommendations were made, which included the adoption of mechanisms for the provision of water and food and the closure of underground detention cells.